Mindcool25/BlenderDocsENGL3085/readme.md

 ## Notes
 I have named the md files in a way that well make them be added to the documentation in the right order, so make sure that the numbers match (probably just pick a number to use as a tens place, then change the one's place as you need)

+### New pages
+- Make sure that you have `\newpage` at the end of each of the MD files so that pandoc seperates each section pagewise a bit better.